Tsuk1ko/extension-config-patcher/README.md

 # Extension Config Patcher

-A VS Code extension that patches the editor's configuration to enable access to the VS Code extension marketplace for non-official VS Code editors.
+An extension that patches the editor's configuration to enable access to the VS Code extension marketplace for non-official VS Code editors (e.g. Cursor).

 It will automatically check and apply patches when the editor starts up.